pyston/pyston_v1/test/CPYTHON_TEST_NOTES.md

-test_file               wontfix: we don't destruct file objects when the test wants test_file2k             we abort when you try to open() a directory test_file_eintr         not sure test_float              float(long), a couple unknown things test_funcattrs          we don't allow changing numing of function defaults test_functools          unknown errors test_generators         crash when sending non-None to a just-started generator test_genexps            parser not raising a SyntaxError when assigning to a genexp test_global             SyntaxWarnings for global statements after uses test_grammar            bug in our tokenizer test_hash               number of hash bugs (all representations of '1' don't have the same hash; empty string is supposed to have 0 hash, etc) test_index              slice.indices, old-styl-class __mul__ test_int                we assert instead of throw exception test_io                 memory/gc issue? test_iterlen            [unknown] test_itertools          [unknown] test_json               'from test.script_helper import assert_python_ok' fails; sounds like it is trying to look at pycs test_list               longs as slice indices test_long               sys.long_info test_math               float(long); sys.float_info, sys.displayhook test_module             unicode docstrings test_mutants            unknown failure test_operator           PyNumber_Absolute()
+test_file               wontfix: we don't destruct file objects when the test wants test_file2k             we abort when you try to open() a directory test_file_eintr         not sure test_funcattrs          we don't allow changing numing of function defaults test_functools          unknown errors test_generators         crash when sending non-None to a just-started generator test_genexps            parser not raising a SyntaxError when assigning to a genexp test_global             SyntaxWarnings for global statements after uses test_grammar            bug in our tokenizer test_index              slice.indices, old-styl-class __mul__ test_io                 memory/gc issue? test_iterlen            [unknown] test_itertools          [unknown] test_json               'from test.script_helper import assert_python_ok' fails; sounds like it is trying to look at pycs test_list               longs as slice indices test_long               sys.long_info test_module             unicode docstrings test_mutants            unknown failure test_operator           PyNumber_Absolute()